The following are codes or dates that you can expect to find on certain food products, along with a brief explanation provided by the USDA.

 On the other hand, the dates on the packaging are recommendations, but are not necessarily chiseled in stone, and as stated earlier they are not food safety dates.
 Use your nose and eyes as well as the dates on the packaging when it comes to fresh products or packaged products that require refrigeration.

 Fresh meats will of course spoil after a couple days left in temperatures above freezing and the higher the temperature the faster the meats or other fresh products will begin to decompose.
 Cooked meats can be stored up to four days in refrigeration.
+Canned meats have a much longer shelf live when stored between 50 and 70 degrees.

 Eggs for example, are edible for up to five weeks after purchase if purchased before the use by date and stored in your refrigerator.
 Keep fresh eggs as close to the back of the refrigerator as possible.
 Most refrigerators are cooler in the back furthest from the door.